 The Columbus Region represents the future of new manufacturing.
 Alongside traditional industry giants, the next generation of visionary leaders is emerging with new goods for the modern consumer.
 Altogether, more than 1,700 manufacturers employ over 86,000 people.

-Located in the center of Ohio—one of 10 states with lowest effective tax rates for both new capital-intensive and new labor-intensive manufacturing facilities, as ranked by Tax Foundation and KPMG—the Columbus Region offers the greatest access to the U.S. market, world-class resources and a competitive workforce with a unionization rate of 3.1 percent, far below peer metros and the national average.
+Located in the center of Ohio—one of 10 states with lowest effective tax rates for both new capital-intensive and new labor-intensive manufacturing facilities, as ranked by Tax Foundation and KPMG—the Columbus Region offers the greatest access to the U.S. market, world-class resources and a competitive workforce with a unionization rate of 4.7 percent, below peer metros and the national average.

 Two manufacturing facilities accounting for 1/3 of Honda's North America light vehicle production

 Region-based division of Abbott Laboratories producing Similac, Ensure, PediaSure and Pedialyte

 World's largest marketer of branded consumer lawn and garden products headquartered in Region

 One of 12 Anheuser-Busch U.S. breweries, producing 20 million kegs annually for Midwest market

 Global metals manufacturer based in Region and largest purchaser of steel in the U.S. behind automakers

 Second largest of nine labs for leading eyeglass maker producing 2,000 sets of lenses a day

 One of the lowest private sector unionization rates in the country, at 4.6 percent. —Unionstats, 2018, 3 year average

 Manufacturers can reach more of the U.S. and Canada within a day’s drive from the Columbus Region than from any other major metro. —ESRI, 2017